 I have received an offer from Oxford with an academic condition to achieve a certain score in my current qualification, but my institution has made changes to my examinations, and is going to issue me with an unclassified degree as a result of the pandemic.
 Will it be accepted as sufficient evidence to meet academic conditions?

-We recognise that some institutions’ assessment and examination processes may have changed since you have been made an offer.
-Where offer holders are no longer able to obtain their classified qualification as originally expected, and their institutions are issuing them with an unclassified degree in 2020 as a result of the pandemic, these will be accepted for completion of academic conditions for admission to graduate programmes at Oxford due to start in 2020-21.
+Where offer holders are no longer able to obtain their qualification as originally expected as a result of the pandemic, and you are being issued with an Oxford Declared Award in 2021, this will be accepted for completion of academic conditions for admission to graduate programmes at Oxford due to start in 2021/22.

-I cannot book an English language test because test centres are currently closed.
+I cannot book an English language test because test centres are currently closed where I live.
 What do I do?

-We will now accept the TOEFL IBT (Special Home Edition), alongside the other accepted tests.
+We accept the online TOEFL IBT (Special Home Edition), alongside the other accepted tests.
+Please check whether this is available to you where you live.
 You will need to achieve the same scores as for the standard IBT, as detailed on our website.